macalinao/motorcontrol-viewer/README.md

 # Motor Control Visualizer

-Visualizer for Motor Control app.
+Visualizer for Motor Control data.

+## Notes

+* Input files should have UTF-8 encoding.